zoobab/website/docs/concepts/service-catalog/index.md

 {% capture body %}
 ## Example use case

-An [Application Developer](/docs/reference/glossary/?user-type=true#term-application-developer) wants to use a datastore, such as MySQL, as part of their application running in a Kubernetes cluster.
+An {% glossary_tooltip text="Application Developer" term_id="application-developer" %} wants to use a datastore, such as MySQL, as part of their application running in a Kubernetes cluster.
 However, they do not want to deal with the overhead of setting one up and administrating it themselves.
 Fortunately, there is a cloud provider that offers MySQL databases as a *Managed Service* through their *Service Broker*.